She Loves Biscotti

 Maria

-★★★★★ If you have made this homemade chocolate pudding recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this chocolate pudding from scratch recipe, I would love to hear about it in the comments below and be sure to rate the recipe!

 A close up of the smooth texture of a homemade pudding topped with whipped ricotta.